 SELF’s solar installation has made a dramatic impact on the health and quality of life for the people of Bessassi and Dunkassa in northern Benin.
 But there is much more work to be done.
 While the immediate next step is to drill wells in each of these two villages – ensuring access to clean, safe drinking water – there are 42 more villages anxiously waiting for solar-powered drip irrigation.
 SELF conducted site assessments in August 2009 and the wells were drilled in December 2009, with solar-powered pumps scheduled to be installed in March 2010.
 But we still need to raise money for drip irrigation systems for the additional villages.

 Last, but certainly not least, SELF has promised to provide whole-village solar electric systems to each of the rural farming communities in Kalalé.
-By bringing solar energy to power their schools, homes, health clinics, street lights and microenterprise centers, we can empower Beninese women and their families to lift themselves out of poverty, ensuring a brighter future for all.
+With solar energy powering their schools, homes, clinics, streetlights and microenterprise centers, Beninese women and their families have new tools to lift themselves out of poverty, ensuring a brighter future for all.

 – Saving Sub-Sahara Africa a Drip at a Time Pacific Standard